Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 When they detonate, they generate millions of degrees of heat.

-This is unlike regular explosives, where the production and expansion of high-pressure gas are what cause the explosive power.
+This is unlike regular explosives, where the explosive power is generated by the production and expansion of high-pressure gas.

 Nukes don’t produce gas in any significant quantity, but they produce heat, light, and radiation.

-The light will instantly blind you if you look at the detonation – you can’t blink fast enough to shut it out.
+If you look at the detonation, the light will instantly blind you—you can’t blink fast enough to shut it out.

 In fact, the heat is so intense and sudden that it raises the air temperature around the bomb from 70 degrees F to 10,000,000 degrees F in milliseconds.